 - Manchester Building Society ("Society"),

 - MBS (Mortgages) Limited ("MBSM") and

 - MBS (Property) Ltd ("MBSP")

 The Society is authorised by the Prudential Regulation Authority ("PRA") and regulated by the PRA and by the Financial Conduct Authority ("FCA").
-MBSM was regulated by the Office of Fair Trading up to 31 March 2014 and thereafter regulatory authorisation transferred to the FCA.
+MBSM is regulated by the FCA.